qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 |mActionOptions| In case of connection problems you can switch from
 |radiobuttonon| :menuselection:`Autodetect` to |radiobuttonon|
 :menuselection:`Use path/port below` and select the path/port your GPS receiver is connected to.
-A click on |button| :menuselection:`Connect` again initiates the connection to the GPS receiver.
+A click on :guilabel:`Connect` again initiates the connection to the GPS receiver.

-With the slider |slider| :menuselection:`GPS Cursor Size` you can shrink and grow the position cursor on the canvas.
+With the slider :menuselection:`GPS Cursor Size` |slider| you can shrink and grow the position cursor on the canvas.
 Activating |radiobuttonon| :menuselection:`Auto-add vertices` within GPS digitizing your track will automatically be recorded in the active vector layer (of course the layer has to